shotmendoza/stitchi/README.md

 ## 2.0.2 Installing Stitchi

 This is currently a CLI tool, so you will be interacting with the terminal when using this.
-Can be expanded into another interface if this tool were to be further worked on.
+Can be expanded into another interface if this tool were to be further developed.

 To install the package, you can use the following:
 ```shell